jbee/jbee.github.io/lex/perf.md

 Because not all bytes have to be inspected.
 When searching for *Hello* only every 5th byte has to be checked to see if it is one of 4 letters: H, e, l ,o.
-A bitmask like described above can be used to do that.
+A bitmask (described above) can be used to do that.

 On a match, find the start and check for a exact match.
-Otherwise continue jumping forward in steps of the length of the search term.
+Otherwise continue hopping forward in steps of the length of the fix search term.

 Gain: n times speedup for text seach (n term length).